ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 vSphere 7.0u1a currently does not support 25 Gb uplink speed or High performance with Intel Optane for vSAN storage.
 Support for these features is planned for a future release.
 Additionally, vSphere 7.0u1a does not support single-node instances.
 {:note}

-### vSAN storage for vSphere 7.0 Update 1a - not for production use
+### vSAN storage for vSphere 7.0 Update 1a
 {: #relnotes_v40-vsan-tech-preview}

-For VMware vSphere 7.0 Update 1a, VMware vSAN storage is offered as a beta feature.

-IBM and its Business Partners are working to complete full certification and to finalize the vSAN listing in the VMware Compatibility Guide for all new firmware and drivers necessary to support vSphere 7.0u1a.

-Final certification is planned for 19 March 2021.
-However, this date is subject to change.
-Until certification is complete, {{site.data.keyword.cloud_notm}} provides best-effort support on any issue.

-Until the certification is complete, you might see the following warning messages:

-* A warning message displays on the VMware Solutions console for vSAN storage with vSphere 7.0u1a.
-After certification is complete, workloads can run on vSAN clusters and no further action is required from your part.
-* A warning message displays when you log in to the vCenter Server through the vSphere Web Client.
-When the certification is complete, you must download the latest version of the vSAN HCL DB file and update vCenter to remove the warning.
+A warning message might be displayed when you log in to vCenter Server through the vSphere Web Client.
+To remove the warning, download the latest version of the vSAN HCL DB file and update vCenter Server.
 For more information, see [Updating the vSAN HCL database manually (2145116)](https://kb.vmware.com/s/article/2145116){:external}.

 ### Your existing instances and vSphere 7.0 Update 1a
 {: #relnotes_v40-dedicated-vsphere-v70-no-support}